 Another important transmission mechanism is the supply- and reserve-induced portfolio balance channel discussed at length in Christensen and Krogstrup (2019, 2022).
 This channel works by forcing investors to substitute their investments away from the safe assets purchased by the central bank and into riskier assets with either longer duration or greater credit and liquidity risks.
 Hence, the effects from this channel materialize through a lowering of the general term premium component of bond yields and therefore also falls outside of our analysis.
 A similar argument applies to the local supply effects stressed by D'Amico and King (2013).
 These effects materialize as flow effects at the time of the central bank purchases and also mainly affect the term premium component of bond yields.
+See also Malliaropulos and Migiakis (2023) for portfolio balance effects on sovereign bond markets.

 Finally, the liquidity effects flowing from QE asset purchases highlighted by Christensen and Gillan (2022) are limited to the classes of assets targeted by the QE program and operate through a lowering of the liquidity premium component of bond yields caused by a tilt in the bargaining power away from buyers and towards sellers.
 Clearly, bonds in Denmark, Sweden, and Switzerland were not targeted by the ECB's QE purchases.
 Hence, by definition, they cannot have been affected through this liquidity channel and, even for the German bonds, they are already trading at a convenience premium.
-This suggests that the bargaining power in this market is already favorable to sellers, although some marginal effect through this channel cannot be ruled out.10

-Beyond the frequently cited channels listed above, there are other potential mechanisms for QE to work.
-For example, Hattori et al. (2016) stress that central bank asset purchases have the potential to provide insurance against macroeconomic tail risks by limiting the downside risk to asset prices.
+This suggests that the bargaining power in this market is already favorable to sellers, although some marginal effect through this channel cannot be ruled out.12 have the potential to provide insurance against macroeconomic tail risks by limiting the downside risk to asset prices.
 However, these effects are economy-wide in nature and would impact all asset classes instantaneously upon announcement thanks to the forward-looking behavior of investors and hence should matter little for our safety premia.
 Also, it may affect the perception and pricing of risk, leading to a so-called "risk-taking channel," as discussed in Borio and Zhu (2012), which also would not apply to the safe assets considered in our bond safety premium series.
+Moreover, Kolasa and Wasalowski (2020) demonstrate that asset purchase programs of foreign central banks can affect international capital movements and exchange rate adjustments.
+Finally, Gourinchas et al. (2023) show that QE purchases lower bond yields and depreciate the currency through changes in the risk premia in currency and bond markets.